alyashour/Cerberus/README.md

 - Add dates to the end of lines to make tasks
 - iPhone + watchOS apps
 - Cross-Device Sync: Ensure notes sync across Apple devices

+Still a WIP!
+Stay tuned for a first release.